pharick/inception/README.md

 # inception

-**Проект сборки и запуска нескольких контейнеров, объединенных при помощи docker-compose. Проект, выполненный в Школе 21**
+**A project for building and running multiple containers combined using docker-compose.
+A project completed at Ecole42.**

 - MariaDB, adminer
 - nginx
 - php/Wordpress
 - redis
 - ftp
-- python, gunicorn, приложение на flask
+- python, gunicorn, Flask application

-## Сборка
+## Build

 make